defunkt/gist/README.md

 you can revoke it from https://github.com/settings/applications, or just delete the file.

+After you've done this, you can still upload gists anonymously with `-a`.

 # Library

 You can also use Jist as a library from inside your ruby code: